bsod2528/geralt/README.md

 ## Documentation

-The website provides full details from A to Z regarding the bot. [**Click here**](https://bsod2528.github.io/Posts/Geralt/) to access it.
+The website provides full details from A to Z regarding the bot. [**Click here**](https://bsod2528.me/pages/projects/geralt/geralt.html) to access it.
 All the commands, how to use them, how to setup the bot, etc. have been documented.

 ## Setup

 An `.env` file has to be there for storing the keys.
 An `example_config.env` has been provided for reference.
 You can use any other method too like a json lmao.
 Just saying.
 Set up a venv too.

 Ensure all tables are present in your [**postgresql**](https://www.postgresql.org/download/) server.
-Check out `Schema` folder for all the tables you need.
+Check out `tables.sql` file for all the tables you need.
 ```py
 pip install -r requirements.txt
 ```
 Run the above command to install the packages you need for running Geralt's instance.
-The [**website**](https://bsod2528.github.io/Posts/Geralt) provided above provides all necessary details for setting up and running your very own instance of Geralt.

 ---